 - Wells Fargo Propel American Express® Card: 3x points on gas purchases

-- Blue Cash Preferred® Card from American Express: 3% back at U.S gas station
+- Blue Cash Preferred® Card from American Express: 3% cash back at U.S gas stations

-- Bank of America® Cash Rewards credit card: 3% cash back up to $2,500 in combined purchases each quarter
+- Bank of America® Cash Rewards credit card: 3% cash back on gas or your choice of one of five other popular categories, up to $2,500 in combined purchases each quarter

 Traveling by plane?
 Pick up a card with the right travel benefits.